back to top

 If you’re looking for a way to improve your photography skills, consider building a DIY softbox.
 A softbox is a great way to soften the light that hits your subject, resulting in clearer and more flattering photos.

 Building a softbox is not as difficult as you might think.
-In fact, it can be done with just a few simple materials that you probably already have in your home.
-Follow these easy steps and you’ll have a brand new softbox ready to use in no time!
+It can be done with just a few simple materials you probably already have in your home.
+Follow these easy steps, and you’ll have a brand-new softbox ready to use!

 Neewer TT560 Flash Speedlite